ashutosk1/SPAM-REVIEW-DETECTION-SVM/README.md

 ## Features

 - Preprocessing of text data - Feature generation with tokenization, nltk-based text-cleaning, n-gram tokenization, Word2Vec tokenization.
-- Implementation of LR, SVM, and LSTM models.
+- Implementation of BERT model benchmarked with LR, SVM, and LSTM.
 - Model evaluation and comparison using cross-validation.
 - Unified and config-driven CLI tool for seamless experimentation.